smartcommunitylab/dslab.playandgo.test/README.md

 - **HERE_ROUTE_API_URL:**
   - This is the base URL for the [HERE Routing API](#here-api-reference).</br>
-  It is used to create a route between two points only if the transport mode is walk or bike.
+  It is used to create a route between two points only if the transport mode is walk, bike or car.
   - **Value:** https://router.hereapi.com/v8/routes